Josh Farro [Interview]

 Beyond this UK tour, what’s exciting you about the future?

-I would say just the fact that I’m writing music and performing again!
+The fact that I’m writing music and performing again!
 I feel so fortunate to be able to do this for a living.
 I have some new songs that I am so excited to share, and I can’t wait to grow alongside my fans during this journey.

-Cheers for taking the time to do this – much appreciated!
+Thanks for taking the time to do this – much appreciated!

 Thank you as well!